swizzlevixen/letterboxd/README.markdown

 `v0.1a` - **THE CODE IS CURRENTLY IN AN ALPHA STATE, AND MAY BE VERY BROKEN.**

 A Python 3 implementation of the [Letterboxd API v0](http://api-docs.letterboxd.com/).
+Python 3.6 is required, because this uses formatted strings.

 Currently a ***WORK-IN-PROGRESS,*** focusing first on retrieving watchlists and other lists.